dsrvlabs/arbitrum-stylus/README.md

 </div>

-Wellcome to the Arbitrum stylus remix plugin repository.
+Welcome to the Arbitrum stylus remix plugin repository.

 This tool is the best solution for deploying smart contracts written in languages like Rust through Arbitrum Stylus in Remix IDE.
 As long as you write your smart contract in a language that can be compiled to WASM here, you will be able to compile, deploy, activate, and even directly execute the contract through Stylus.